ivoleitao/stash_disk/README.md

 ## Usage

-The example bellow creates a cache with a disk storage backend that supports a maximum of 10 `User` objects.
+The example bellow creates a cache with a disk storage backend that supports a maximum of 10 `Task` objects.
 In the rather simple example bellow the serialization and deserialization of the object is coded by hand but normally it relies on the usage of libraries like [json_serializable](https://pub.dev/packages/json_serializable).
 Please take a look at the documentation of [stash](https://pub.dartlang.org/packages/stash) to gather additional information and to explore the full range of capabilities of the `Stash`library

 ```dart
   import 'dart:io';